Dennis Rodman: Legal troubles

 Rodman has settled several lawsuits out of court for alleged sexual assault.

 In August 1999, Rodman was arrested for public drunkenness and spent the night in jail after he got into an altercation at Woody's Wharf in Newport Beach, California.
 The charges were eventually dropped.

 On November 5, 1999, Rodman and his then-wife, Carmen Electra, were charged with misdemeanor battery after police were notified of a domestic disturbance.
-Each posted a bail worth $2,500 and were released with a temporary restraining order placed on them.
+Each posted bail worth $2,500 and were released with a temporary restraining order placed on them.
 The charges were dropped the next month.

 In December 1999, Rodman was arrested for drunk driving and driving without a valid driver's license.
 In July 2000, Rodman pleaded guilty to both charges and was ordered to pay $2,000 in fines as well as attend a three-month treatment program.

-In 2002, he was arrested for interfering with police investigating a code violation at a restaurant he owned; the charges were eventually dropped.
+In 2002, Rodman was arrested for interfering with police investigating a code violation at a restaurant he owned; the charges were eventually dropped.
 After settling down in Newport Beach, California, the police appeared over 70 times at his home because of loud parties.
 In early 2003, Rodman was arrested and charged with domestic violence at his home in Newport Beach for allegedly assaulting his then-fiancée.

 In April 2004, Rodman pleaded nolo contendere (no contest) to drunk driving in Las Vegas.
 He was fined $1,000 and ordered to serve 30 days of home detention.
 On April 30, 2008, Rodman was arrested following a domestic violence incident at a Los Angeles hotel.
 On June 24, 2008, he again pleaded no contest to the misdemeanor spousal battery charges.
 He received three years of probation and was ordered to undergo one year of domestic violence counseling as well as 45 hours of community service, which were to involve some physical labor activities.